 "There's no one I trust more than Dr. Philpott with her considerable experience to keep moving us forward and get us across the finish line of connecting everyone in the province to more convenient primary health care within the next five years.
-Doing so
+Doing so will have enormous benefits for people's health and wellbeing, as well as the province's health care system by reducing pressures on emergency departments."

-Progress with Niagara Health:
+I Progress with Niagara Health:

-Niagara Health publicly stated that they are not in the primary care business.

-They confirmed plans to cease operations of the Fort Erie Urgent Care Centre upon the opening of the South Niagara Hospital.

-They plan to allocate primary care spending dollars from Fort Erie Urgent Care Centre to operations at South Niagara Hospital.

-Niagara Health has excluded town staff from local health services discussions and has withdrawn their participation on the Fort Erie Health Services Committee.
+- Niagara Health publicly stated that they are not in the primary care business. - They confirmed plans to cease operations of the Fort Erie Urgent Care Centre upon the opening of the South Niagara Hospital. - They plan to allocate primary care spending dollars from Fort Erie Urgent Care Centre to operations at South Niagara Hospital. - Niagara Health has excluded town staff from local health services discussions and has withdrawn their participation on the Fort Erie Health Services Committee.